CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 ------

-Item descriptions also capable to use snippet system, but to use them, `expand_snippets` should be `true`, otherwise the description won't be saved, and will change every time you update the game in any way, either by picking up the item again, reloading the game or, sometimes, by moving your cursor
+Item descriptions also capable to use snippet system, but to use them, `expand_snippets` should be `true`, otherwise snippet won't be used

 ```json
 {